 - I. Regular attendance is the actual attendance of a pupil during the school day as defined by law and regulations of the State Board of Education.
-A student who is absent or tardy without the principal's approval shall have his/her parent(s), as defined by Florida Statutes, report such absences or tardies to the school center in the manner prescribed by the Code of Student Conduct. - A. The Code of Student Conduct shall prescribe attendance requirements including but not limited to provisions for excused and unexcused absences, opportunities to make up work assignments, and reporting absences and tardies. - B. Students shall be excused from any examination, study, or work assignments for observance of a religious holiday or because the tenets of his/her religion forbid secular activity at such time.
+A student who is absent or tardy without the principal's approval shall have the student's parent(s), as defined by Florida Statutes, report such absences or tardies to the school in the manner prescribed by the Student Progression Plan. - A. The Student Progression Plan shall prescribe attendance requirements including but not limited to provisions for excused and unexcused absences, opportunities to make up work assignments, and reporting absences and tardies. - B. Students shall be excused from any examination, study, or work assignments for observance of a religious holiday or because the tenets of his/her religion forbid secular activity at such time.
 The school principal shall implement this provision on an individual basis pursuant to Florida Statutes and State Board of Education rules. - C. No adverse or prejudicial effects shall result to any student who avails himself/herself to the provisions of this rule. - II.
 Student attendance must be monitored on a daily basis and parents contacted as required by law. - III.
 A person designated by the Superintendent or his/her designee shall investigate truancy problems according to the Osceola Attendance/Truancy Plan. - IV.
-Definitions and procedures regarding types of absences and absenteeism shall be contained in the Osceola County School District Code of Student Conduct.
+Definitions and procedures regarding types of absences and absenteeism shall be contained in the Osceola County School District Student Progression Plan.